b-dhillon/6protons/README.md

 ### Built With:
 - React (JavaScript)
-    - To render and update the DOM based on changes in application state.
+    - To render and update the DOM in a declarative manner.
 - Redux
-    - To pass data between sibling components and synchronize state across components.
+    - To pass data between sibling components and synchronize state across seperate components.
 - Blender
     - To create 3D assets.
 - Three.JS / React-3-Fiber
-    - To import, render, and animate 3D assets.
+    - To import, render, and animate the 3D assets.

 ## Development Environment Set-up: